 Using the Absolute Value Symbol Alt Code (Windows Only)

 The Absolute Value Symbol alt code is 124.
-Even though this Symbol does not have a dedicated key on the keyboard, you can still type it on the keyboard with the Alt code method.
+Even though this Symbol can be typed on the keyboard (using Shift + \ shortcut), you can also type it on the keyboard with the Alt code method.

 To do this, open your Word document and place the insertion pointer where you need to type the symbol.
 Then press and hold the Alt key whilst typing the Symbol’s Alt code (i.e. 124) using the numeric keypad.